MelodyMax/CovidPortfolioProjects/README.md

-# CovidPortfolioProject
+# PortfolioProject

-This repository has all the code and queries I wrote to create my Covid19 Portfolio Porject in Tableau.
+This repository has all the code and SQL queries for both of my Covid19 Analysis and Data Cleaning in SQL Project.
 Please feel free to comment and I appreciate all your feedbacks.